dotnet/AspNetCore.Docs/aspnet/client-side/yeoman.rst

 :doc:`Grunt </client-side/using-grunt>`
 :doc:`Gulp </client-side/using-gulp>`

-The ASP.NET 5 Yeoman generator (``generator-aspnet``) uses Gulp out-of-the box.
+The ASP.NET Core 1 Yeoman generator (``generator-aspnet``) uses Gulp out-of-the box.
 This is consistent with how the default ASP.NET web project template works in Visual Studio 2015.

 The `ASP.NET generator <https://www.npmjs.com/package/generator-aspnet>`_ creates supporting files to configure client-side build tools.
 A :doc:`Grunt </client-side/using-grunt>` or :doc:`Gulp </client-side/using-gulp>` task runner file is added to your project to automate build tasks for Web projects.
 The default generator creates *gulpfile.js* to run tasks.
 Running the generator with the ``--grunt`` argument generates *Gruntfile.js*: